luke2533/prime-mobile/README.md

 - Fixed bag button on nav from changing shape when items are in the bag
 - Bag page updated to be responsive on all devices

+### 6.92 Checkout page updated to be responsive on all devices

+Additions:

+- Checkout page updated to be responsive on all devices

 ## 7.0 Deployment

 ### 7.1 Local deployment